 As the HPC market is set to grow to a multi-billion dollar industry in the next 5 years, it is also logical to give a better access to it.
 If you look at where supercomputers are located in the world, you can see that about 80% of the supercomputers are located in the USA, China, Japan and Western Europe.
 By liberalizing the access to HPC via our decentralized high-performance computing network, we will be giving HPC access to a lot more people at a fraction of the cost as they will not be obligated to purchase the hardware but only run time on the network.
 This could help advance research in several fields that the researchers don’t necessarily have the access or financing for a supercomputer.

-Once, the network is operational anyone with a computer will be able to connect it to the network and get paid for usage of his computing power.
-And there is computing power available out there, for example in 2017 there were 269.72 millions shipped worldwide and since the launch of the PS4 there were 70 million sold.
+At the moment, there are two types of high performance cloud computing platforms.
+One are the large corporations like Amazon and Microsoft professional services provided by professional companies.
+And the second type is more of an Uber, small cloud computing companies sharing hardware to one another.
+And that is where we are going with our project, we are building our network, to become an Uber easily accessible on demand high performance cloud computing.
+Once, the network is operational anyone with a computer will be able to connect to the network and get paid for usage of his computing power or submit an project to be performed.
+And there is computing power available out there, for example in 2017 there were 269.72 millions shipped worldwide and since the launch of the PS4 there were 70 million sold, that is a lot of computing power that is available.

-We are hoping that this network will help bring a new era of decentralization and help people join the fourth industrial revolution.
+We are hoping that this network will help bring a new era of decentralization and a larger segment of the population will be able to take advantage of the fourth industrial revolution.